 Amy’s personal loss and professional experiences led her in 2000 to create The Sanctuary, dedicated to providing grief counseling, bereavement education and outreach services for children/teens, adults, families, communities and businesses having experienced the death of a family member, colleague or friend in Westchester and Putnam Counties, Long Island, northern New Jersey and throughout the five boroughs of New York City.
-With 25 years of experience in the field of Thanatology (Death, Dying and Bereavement) and childhood bereavement, she has collaborated with diverse organizations and has expanded The Sanctuary into an extensive national grief support network.
+With 25 years of experience in the field of Thanatology (Death, Dying and Bereavement) and childhood bereavement, she has collaborated with diverse organizations across the United States.

 After attending the Graduate Program in Counseling and Personnel Services at Fordham University and The Dougy Center International Summer Institute in Portland, Oregon where she completed their Program Development and Facilitator Training Programs, Amy continued her education with course work at the New England Center for Loss and Transition which included the study of “Advanced Treatment Protocols for Complicated Mourning” with Dr. Therese A. Rando.
 While raising her own grieving child and facilitating adult, children and teen bereavement groups at The Den for Grieving Kids in Greenwich, Connecticut, Amy discovered the unmet need in schools to help children and teens who were grieving the death of a significant person in their lives.

-Amy subsequently completed the Thanatology program at The College of New Rochelle Graduate School, where she did extensive research in the area of childhood and adolescent bereavement under the supervision of her mentor Dr. Kenneth J. Doka.
+She subsequently completed the Thanatology program at The College of New Rochelle Graduate School, where she did extensive research in the area of childhood and adolescent bereavement under the supervision of her mentor Dr. Kenneth J. Doka.
 Her current professional memberships include ADEC (Association for Death Education and Counseling – Certified in Thanatology), and the ACA (American Counseling Association).
-She is one of the founders of the National Alliance for Grieving Children.
+She is a founding board member of the National Alliance for Grieving Children.

 Amy has served (2003-2008) as a member of the Adjunct Faculty of The College of New Rochelle Graduate School , where she was an Internship Supervisor of all students in the Gerontology/Thanatology program.
 She has previously served as a provider for both the New York State Child Care Educational Incentive Program and P.A.S.E.
 (Partnership for After School Education), conducting workshops and trainings throughout the state.

-Amy was an on-site grief counselor and provided crisis response and debriefing services for the AON Corporation in New York City and Greenwich, Connecticut after the September 11th World Trade Center Tragedy.
+After the September 11th World Trade Center tragedy, Amy was an on-site grief counselor and provided crisis response services for the AON Corporation in New York City and Greenwich, Connecticut.
 She also served as a temporary caseworker for the American Red Cross of Greater New York Family Gift Program Long Term Recovery Project.